AY2324S1-CS2103T-T08-2/CS2101/docs/UserGuide.md

 :information_source: **Non-mandatory fields** you can associate with a contact at the point of creation comprise the contact's `phones`, `emails`, `links`, `graduation semester`, `courses`, `specialisations`, `tags` and `priority level`.
 (These fields can also be subsequently added to the contact using the `add` command.)

-To view a comprehensive list of fields and their prefixes, go to the start of the [Features section](#features).
+To view a comprehensive list of fields and their prefixes, go to the [Contact Fields section](#contact-fields).
 </div>

 <div markdown="span" class="alert alert-warning">